deetl/ecb_is_bad/README.md

 ### One time pad (OTP)

 By definition the most secure encryption algorithm, if you follow some rules.

-One mistake is using the encryption key twice.
+* One mistake is using the encryption key twice.
 Than an attacker can calculate __<cleartext 1> XOS <cleartext 2>__ which might reveal valuable information
+* Another one is, if the key is not totally random, structures of the cleatext might be visible in the ciphertext

 ## The tool